 by Hib Halverson

-This is our first experience with an “electronic torque wrench”.
+This is our first experience with “electronic torque wrenches”.
 Admittedly, that’s a bit odd considering the amount of coverage the V-Net’s product evaluation staff has given technology in tools such as scan testers, wideband oxygen sensors, tuning software and the like.

-Up to now, when we needed to torque wheel nuts, head bolts, brake caliper bracket bolts and other critical fasteners, the go-to tool in our shop was a Snap-On dial-indicator torque wrench which has been on our tool box for longer than we care to admit.
+Up to now, when we needed to torque wheel nuts, brake caliper bracket bolts and other critical fasteners, the go-to tool in our shop was a dial-type torque wrench which has been in our tool box for longer than we care to admit.

-The GearWrench ½-drive Electronic Torque Wrench’s measurement range is 25-250 foot-pounds (34-340 Newton-meters).
-Its accuracy is ±2% for clockwise tightening from 20% to 100% of their scale.
-It comes in a blow-molded case.
-It is covered under a limited one-year warranty.
-Additionally, the ETW’s calibration is warranted for 90-days.
+The GrearWrench ⅜-drive Electronic Torque Wrench’s measurement range is 7.4-99.6-ft/lbs (10-135-Nm) and the ½-drive unit’s measurement range is 25-250 foot-pounds (34-340 Newton-meters).
+Both are accurate to ±2%, clockwise and ±3%, counterclockwise from 20% to 100% of their scale.
+Both come in blow-molded cases with instructions and an accuracy certificate.
+Each is covered under a limited one-year warranty.
+Additionally, GearWrench ETW calibrations are warranted for 90-days.

-How does the Gear Wrench Electronic Torque Wrench Work?
+How does an Electronic Torque Wrench Work?
 Its key component is a “strain gauge”, a strip of conductive metal that has a voltage applied such that current flows though it longitudinally.
 The strain gauge is connected to the head of the wrench which deforms slightly when torque is applied.
-That small deformity is transferred to the stain gauge and when it stretches, its electrical resistance increases.
+That small deformity is transferred to the strain gauge and when it stretches, its electrical resistance increases.

 From change in resistance, the ETW computes the amount of torque per unit that was applied to the wrench head.
 That data goes to a transducer which converts it to a small current.
 The ETW uses that current to drive the LCD display screen and to enable the red LED, the tone generator and a haptic warning generator in the handle.

-At first, the ETW didn’t work.
-Figuring this was a battery issue, we looked over the tool and could not see a battery compartment.
+The first time we used one of these ETWs, it didn’t work.
+Figuring a battery issue, we looked over the tool and could not see a battery compartment.
 When in doubt, RFM.
 The last paragraphs on the backside of the instruction sheet covers batteries.
-They’re inside the end of the handle.
+Silly us…they’re inside the end of the handle.
 We unscrewed the cap and, viola!
 No batteries.
-Unbeknownst to users who don’t read the manual first, GearWrench ETWs ship with no batteries.

-Once we put a pair of AAs inside the handle, we powered-up the tool.
+Once we dropped in a pair of AAs, we powered-up the tool.
 Using the “units” key, we set the wrench to read in foot-pounds but it can also be set to read in inch-pounds and newton-meters.
 With the arrow keys and the “set” button, we programmed the Electronic Torque Wrench for 140-ft/lbs then used it to tighten a new set of McGard Wheel Locks we added to the V-Net’s ATS-V Coupe.

 The target torque alert is set by pushing the “%” key, using the arrow keys to select the tolerance, then saving the entry by pushing the “%” key a second time.
 Ten percent below the desired torque is common value to set for the torque alert.